shhossain/computer_science/.github/pull_request_template.md

 - [ ] Tested any code that was added/modified in this PR
-- [ ] Added the necessary explanation
-- [ ] I have added the necessary links in the working section
 - [ ] Added external links
 - [ ] Added internal links
 - [ ] Added images